-There are various ways to quantify power system stiffness.
-The maximum three phase short circuit current is a popular measure, because it indicates how easily current can be supplied without creating significant voltage drop.
+The maximum three phase short circuit current indicates the amount of current that they utility can supply during a three phase bolted fault at a specific location.
 The maximum three phase short circuit current can be converted to Fault Power using the equation below.